evolbioinfo/zika_Vietnam/README.md

 The input GenBank sequences were annotated with the collection_date and country using Entrez [[NCBI Resource Coordinators 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3531099/)].

-#### Serotypes and genotypes
+#### Types
-The sequences were typed with Genome Detective [[Vilsker *et al.* 2019](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty695/5075035)], and those with the type support < 1000 removed.
+The sequences were typed (African vs Asian) with Genome Detective [[Vilsker *et al.* 2019](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty695/5075035)], and those with the type support < 100 removed.

 ### MSA